Spider201866/Alan_web/memory-bank/activeContext.md

 </details>

 ## Next Steps
-1.  **Implement PWA Service Worker:** The immediate next step is to add a service worker to enable Progressive Web App features, including the ability to install the application.
-2.  **Re-evaluate Critical CSS:** A future task is to revisit the implementation of critical CSS to improve the initial page load performance.
+1.  **Re-evaluate Critical CSS:** A future task is to revisit the implementation of critical CSS to improve the initial page load performance.